An Operational Framework for Nonclassicality in Quantum Communication Networks: Discussion

 \subsection{Supplemental Code}

 To make our work accessible, transparent, and reproducible we provide our supporting software and data in a public GitHub repository \cite{supplemental_software}.
-To enumerate the vertices of classical network polytopes and compute facet inequalities we use the BellScenario.jl Julia package \cite{BellScenario.jl}, which integrates with the Polytope Representation Transformation Algorithm (PoRTA) \cite{PORTA} via the Julia programming language using the XPORTA.jl wrapper \cite{doolittle_xporta} exposed through Polyhedra.jl interface \cite{legat2021polyhedra} and uses the HiGHS \cite{huangfu2018highs_parallelizing} mathematical programming solver exposed via the Julia Mathematical Programming toolbox (JuMP.jl) \cite{JuMP.jl-2017} to solve the linear program in Eq.~\eqref{eq:facet_linear_program}.
+To compute classical network polytope vertices and facet inequalities we use the BellScenario.jl Julia package \cite{BellScenario.jl}, which integrates with the Polytope Representation Transformation Algorithm (PoRTA) \cite{PORTA} via the the XPORTA.jl Julia wrapper \cite{doolittle_xporta} exposed through Polyhedra.jl interface \cite{legat2021polyhedra}.
+The HiGHS \cite{huangfu2018highs_parallelizing} mathematical programming solver exposed via the Julia Mathematical Programming toolbox (JuMP.jl) \cite{JuMP.jl-2017} is used to solve the linear program in Eq.~\eqref{eq:facet_linear_program}.
 To maximize quantum network nonclassicality we apply the Quantum Network Variational Optimizer (QNetVO) \cite{doolittle_qNetVO}, which utilizes the PennyLane ecosystem \cite{bergholm2018pennylane}.